 - Each input and its complement are represented by two vertices in the graph, and there is an edge between them to maintain Boolean consistency (i.e. x ↔ y and x' ↔ y' must happen simultaneously).
 These vertices are called input vertices. - 2.
 Outputs are handled similarly to inputs, and the vertices are represented by output vertices. - 3.
 Each minterm and maxterm of the Boolean function is represented by a term vertex.
 Since minterm and maxterm representations of a Boolean function are canonical, the graph built is also canonical. - 4.
 We introduce an edge from every minterm vertex to the output and an edge from every maxterm vertex to the complement of the output.
 These edges are used to maintain the relationship between terms and outputs. - 5.
 We introduce an edge between every term vertex and every input vertex or its complement, depending on that input is 1 or 0 in the term.
-It is used to maintain the relationship between terms and inputs. - Since inputs and outputs are bipartite permutable, all input vertices have the same color and all outputs vertices have another color. - 7.
+It is used to maintain the relationship between terms and inputs. - 6.
+Since inputs and outputs are bipartite-permutable, all input vertices have the same color, and all outputs vertices have another color. - 7.
 All term vertices have the same color.

-The idea behind this construction is that if an input vertex swaps with another input vertex, the term vertices connected to them will also need to be swapped.
-However, since there are edges between term vertices and output vertices, the swapping is restricted to the following situations: (1) the swapping of term vertices does not affect the connections to output vertices, which means the outputs are not changed, (2) due to the connections between term vertices and output vertices, swapping term vertices may also require swapping output vertices, which captures output symmetries.
-The complete proof of correctness will be added in the full version of the paper.
+The idea behind this construction is that if an input vertex gets permuted with another input vertex, the term vertices connected to them will also need to be permuted.
+However, the edges between term vertices and output vertices restrict such permutations to the following cases: (1) the permutation of term vertices does not affect the connections to output vertices, which means the outputs are unchanged, (2) permuting term vertices may also require permuting output vertices, thus capturing output symmetries.
+A proof of correctness will appear in the full version of the paper.